cramaechi/gravitational-force-calculator/README.md

 Sample Output:
 ```
-Enter the masses (in pounds) of two bodies and the distance (in feet) between them: 225 115 23
+Enter the masses (in kilograms) of two objects and the distance (in meters) between them: 100 150 6

-The gravitational force between the two bodies is 0.000003263967391 dynes
+The gravitational force between the two bodies is 0.000027804166667 dynes

 Start over? (y/n) y

-Enter the masses (in pounds) of two bodies and the distance (in feet) between them: 143.3 96 18
+Enter the masses (in kilograms) of two objects and the distance (in meters) between them: 96 210 10

-The gravitational force between the two bodies is 0.000002833306370 dynes
+The gravitational force between the two bodies is 0.000013452768000 dynes

 Start over? (y/n) n
 ```